'She Was So Strong She Could Knock Me Out': Passenger Describes Assault On Southwest Flight Attendant

 SACRAMENTO (CBS13) – A fight onboard a flight from Sacramento to San Diego resulted in a flight attendant getting punched.
 CBS13 spoke with a passenger who was on the plane when it happened.

-In photos obtained by CBS13, you can see the flight attendant with blood streaming down the side of her face.READ MORE: Top California Rail Official Out In Another Project Shakeup
+In photos obtained by CBS13, you can see the flight attendant with blood streaming down the side of her face.READ MORE: Bear Sighting Reported Near UC Davis Campus, Search Now On

 The airline said a passenger repeatedly ignored instructions to put up their tray table and buckle their seat belt, then became verbally and physically abusive while the flight was still in the air — right before landing.

 Taro Arai, the owner of Sacramento restaurant Mikuni, was on that flight and took some photos.
-He says he heard yelling, then saw the two shoving each other, and then the flight attendant getting punched in the face.READ MORE: Districts Ramp Up Summer School Plans To Make Up For Learning Loss From Distance Learning
+He says he heard yelling, then saw the two shoving each other, and then the flight attendant getting punched in the face.READ MORE: Masks Off At Nevada City Grocery Store, Despite Guidelines

 “So, now she’s bleeding everywhere in the back looking at us and this lady